I am sure that everybody has a special relation to some places no matter how many times he/her visited it. For me, Sinai is one of them.

 The library at Sinai is the natural depository of those books that were needed by the monks.
 This includes the scriptures, services, books of sermons by the Church fathers, books of inherited spiritual wisdom, and medical texts.
 A few of the manuscripts are splendid works of art from Constantinople, with gilded letters and breathtaking illuminations.
 But most of them are simple texts, created where it was difficult to find the parchment, the wood for the binding.
 The pages are stained from long use.
 Each manuscript has its history and its story.
 We must take care of each one as a special treasure.

 A library is an institution where you can read and borrow books.
-Whom or which purposes does your library serve?
+Whom or what purposes does your library serve?

 What is the most important exemplar in the library and why?

 We have such a variety of manuscripts, written in many different languages, at different times, that it would be difficult to select one as the most important example.
 Of special interest, of course, would be the tenth-century Codex Theodosianus, a lectionary written in Constantinople.
 It has seven brilliant illuminations, and each letter on each page is executed in gold leaf.
 It is a splendid work of art.
 I have been able to study a few of the manuscripts on my own.
 A favorite is Sinai Greek Two, a manuscript of Genesis, Exodus, and Leviticus, with patristic commentary in the margins.
 The commentary is drawn from a great variety of authors and seeing how they interpreted the text, how they understood the significance of the text, is very fascinating.

 Preservation of the books and maintaining the library must be expensive.
 How do you finance it?